Docs Menu

 Welcome to the documentation site for the official MongoDB PHP driver.
 You can add the driver to your application to work with MongoDB in PHP.
 The MongoDB PHP Driver consists of the following components:

-• The extension, which provides a low-level API and mainly serves to integrate libmongoc and libbson with PHP.
+• Extension: Provides a low-level API and mainly serves to integrate the libmongoc and libbson libraries with PHP.

-• The library, which provides a high-level API for working with MongoDB databases consistent with other MongoDB language drivers.
+• Library: Provides a high-level API for working with MongoDB databases consistent with other MongoDB language drivers.

-While it is possible to use the extension alone, MongoDB recommends using both the extension and the library together.
+While it is possible to use only the extension, we recommend using the extension and the library together.
 To learn more about the components of the PHP driver, see the Driver Architecture section of this page.

-Navigate through the following links to learn more about the driver and access tutorial content on setting up a runnable project:
+View the following guides to learn more about the driver and access tutorial content on setting up a runnable project:

 This section describes how the components of the PHP driver work together.
 These components fit into the following general categories: